4paradigm/OpenMLDB/docs/en/maintain/multi_cluster.md

-# [Alpha] The Disaster Recovery Plan of the Cross-Generator Room
+# [Alpha] Cross-Data Center Disaster Recovery

 ## Background

-In a single-cluster deployment environment, OpenMLDB ensures high availability at the node level within the cluster.
-However, certain uncontrollable factors such as power outages or natural disasters in the generator room can disrupt normal operations, rendering the majority of nodes or the entire generator room inoperable.
-This leads to an abnormal cluster state, resulting in interruptions to online services.
-To tackle this challenge, OpenMLDB offers a cross-generator room disaster recovery solution.
+In a single-cluster deployment environment, OpenMLDB has high availability capabilities at the node level within the cluster.
+However, in scenarios involving uncontrollable factors such as power outages in data centers or natural disasters, causing the data center or a significant number of nodes to be inoperable, the cluster's state might become abnormal, leading to interruptions in online services.
+Therefore, OpenMLDB also provides a cross-data center disaster recovery solution to address this issue.

-In this solution, users can establish independent OpenMLDB clusters in multiple remote generator rooms and configure them in a master-slave replication mode.
-In this deployment architecture, if the master cluster becomes unavailable, users can seamlessly switch to the slave cluster to ensure uninterrupted business operations.
+In this solution, users can deploy independent OpenMLDB clusters in multiple geographically distant data centers and set up these multiple OpenMLDB clusters in a master-slave replication mode.
+In this deployment architecture, if the primary cluster fails to provide services, users can perform a master-slave switch to ensure uninterrupted business operations.

 ## Architecture

 ### Definition of Terms

-- **Master Cluster**: This cluster supports both read and write operations and synchronizes data with sub-clusters.
-A main cluster can consist of multiple sub-clusters.
+- **Master Cluster**: This cluster supports both read and write operations and synchronizes data with slave clusters.
+A master cluster can have multiple slave clusters.
-- **Slave Cluster**: A cluster dedicated to providing read requests, maintaining data consistency with the main cluster.
-It can be seamlessly promoted to the main cluster when necessary and can be deployed in multiple instances.
+- **Slave Cluster**: A cluster that only handles read requests, maintains data consistency with the master cluster, can switch to a primary role when necessary, and can be deployed in multiple instances.
 - **Partition Leader**: The primary partition responsible for receiving both read and write data.
 - **Partition Follower**: A secondary partition that exclusively accepts data synchronized from the partition leader.
 It does not directly accept write requests from clients.
 - **Offset**: This term refers to the data offset stored in OpenMLDB's binlog.
 A larger offset value indicates newer data.

-For a more comprehensive understanding of these terms, please consult the OpenMLDB [Architecture Documentation for the Online Module](https://chat.openai.com/link-to-documentation).
+For a more comprehensive understanding of these terms, please consult the OpenMLDB documentation on [Online Module Architecture](../reference/arch/online_arch.md).

 ### Goals

 - The master cluster facilitates write operations, while both the master and slave clusters support read operations.
 - A master cluster can be supplemented with multiple slave clusters for redundancy.
 - In the event of an unexpected master cluster outage, a manual switch can promote a slave cluster to the master cluster role.
-- Automatic handling is in place for scenarios involving offline or unavailable master clusters and internal nodes within the slave clusters, including nameservers and tablets.
+- Capable of automatically handling scenarios where nodes within the master cluster or slave clusters become unavailable or go offline, including nameservers and tablets.

-### Technical Solutions
+### Solution

 The overall technical architecture of the master-slave cluster is shown in the following figure: